Railroads have quite a history in New England.

 Bert and Ernie yup.

-Love these little cars you made that was you're saying on the ou the little wheels.
+love these little cars you made that that was you're saying on the outside, the little wheels.

 The wheels, right.